 We demonstrated the capability of modeling multiple types of novel concepts of gravimetry missions using different software modules and toolboxes.
-Starting from the detailed satellite orbital dynamics simulator (XHPS) that can considers various environment conditions, followed by the simulation of current and future ACCs with different characteristics (ACME) and lastly generate GFR solutions in QACC and GRADIO including diverse combination techniques.
+Starting from the detailed satellite orbital dynamics simulator (XHPS), that can consider various environment conditions, the simulation of current and future ACCs with different characteristics in ACME was discussed, and the generation of GFR solutions in QACC and GRADIO including diverse combination techniques was shown.

-In this paper, we validated our modeling approach by implementing in our software the parameters defined in concepts from other research groups \citep{Alvarez2022, Weber2022} and arriving at the similar performance.
-Novel ACCs will largely improve the gravity field recovery due to the absence of drifts at low frequencies.
-It is worth noting that the simulated accelerometer models derived in ACME with almost white noise behaviour at frequencies below $\qty{1}{\mHz}$ are likely too optimistic.
-The next version of the simulator will revisit the noise budget at low frequency domain.
+In this paper, we validated our modeling approach, by implementing the parameters defined in concepts from other research groups \citep{Alvarez2022, Weber2022} in our software, and by demonstrating similar performance levels.
+It has been shown that novel ACCs will largely improve the gravity field recovery, due to the absence of drifts at low frequencies.
+It is worth noting that the simulated accelerometer models derived in ACME with almost white noise behavior at frequencies below $\qty{1}{\mHz}$ are likely too optimistic.
+The next version of the simulator will revisit the noise budget at the low frequency domain.

-However, the inter-satellite ranging techniques potentially become then the bottleneck.
-Even the accuracies of LRI that are expected in 2030-2033 will limit the measurements and obscure the full potential of the novel ACCs.
-It is important to notice here that, in order to show here the maximum benefit of the novel ACCs, the background models, which provide a big limiting factor today, have not been considered in this study.
+However, at that point, the inter-satellite ranging techniques will then potentially become the bottleneck.
+Even the expected accuracies of an LRI in 2030-2033 will limit the measurement accuracy, and also obscure the full potential of the novel ACCs.
+It is important to notice here that, in order to show the maximum benefit of the novel ACCs, the background models, which are a major limiting factor today, have not been considered in this study.